Algorismia/Aquaeductus/README.md

 If you would like to know more about how it works, I would totally recommend reading the report of this assignment, which is found in documentation/informe.pdf.
 Emphasize that the report is written in Catalan, although it has enough visual resources to understand how everything was done.

+## Where to find the project ⁉️:
+The project can be found in [this github repository](https://github.com/Algorismia/Aquaeductus)

 ## Project structure 📁:

 ```